Categories

 Category Description

-Interdisciplinary work that is primarily driven by concept or invites participation by a viewer or community.
+Interdisciplinary work that encompasses three different art forms: conceptual, installation, and participatory art.
 Expanded Projects may include the documentation of live art, installation, research-based practices, or interactive visual art.
 Expanded Projects do not include dance, music, theater, or spoken word poetry.

 Original work in this category will explore new genres, ideas, or experimental methods that could not be represented in other categories.
 The evaluation of skill may include both the way the work is documented and the conceptual background of the work in addition to the work’s construction.